Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/tiktok-cohort.md

     - Phone Number[^1]
 - This integration must be enabled on a per-project basis.
 - TikTok Ads requires SHA256 encryption.
 If your amplitude key isn't encrypted, Amplitude applies SHA256 when syncing cohort data.
-- You can't change the Tiktok Key after the integration setup is saved.
+- You can't change the Tiktok Key after you save the integration.
 If you need to use a different key, disconnect the integration in Amplitude and set it up again.

 [^1]: Currently in testing.
 See [TikTok's documentation](https://ads.tiktok.com/marketing_api/docs?id=1701890985340929) for more information.